Hunters Hill suburb profile

 Hunters Hill rental market trends

-The rental market in Hunters Hill has remained stable, with no change in house rents, which stand at $1,200 per week, and unit rents, which remain at $600 per week.
-This stability suggests a balanced market, offering consistent rental opportunities for both houses and units in this prestigious suburb.
+The rental market in Hunters Hill has remained stable, with house rents holding steady at $1,275 per week over the past year, while unit rents have seen a slight increase of 0.8% to $630 per week.
+This stability reflects a balanced market, offering consistent opportunities for both renters and investors in this prestigious suburb.

 Suburbs near Hunters Hill